olivluca/danube-voip-test/README.md

 This is a sip client using the 2 FXS ports available on routers based on the Infineon Danube (lantiq xway) and running openwrt.

-**This is just a test to try and build it for openwrt 23.05.4, currently it doesn't work.**
+**This is just a test to try and build it for openwrt 23.05.4, it works but I'm still working on it.**

 **The original repository, working with openwrt 19.07.2 is [here](https://github.com/olivluca/danube-voip).**